-Bowen spent the last six seasons (2012-18) as head coach of the University of Minnesota Duluth men’s basketball program.
+Before returning to Valpo, Bowen spent six seasons (2012-18) as head coach of the University of Minnesota Duluth men’s basketball program.
 He led the Bulldogs in 2014-15 and 2015-16 to their highest back-to-back win totals since the 2002-03 and 2003-04 teams.
 Under his tutelage, UMD cracked the NABC Top 25 national rankings in January of 2016, while each of his last four Bulldog teams ranked among the top-10 in the nation in fewest turnovers/game.
+During his time at Duluth, Bowen recruited and coached a First-Team All-American who eventually became the program's all-time leading scorer.

 Prior to UMD, Bowen served six seasons (2006-12) as men’s basketball head coach at Bemidji State University.
 The fourth head coach in seven years when he took the position, Bowen increased the program’s win total in five of his six seasons, culminating with the 2011-12 squad setting a school record for wins in a season.
 The 2011-12 NSIC coach of the year, Bowen recruited and coached the 2012 Daktronics NCAA D-II National Player of the Year in James Ellisor, as well as two of the top-10 leading scorers in the 90-year history of the Bemidji State program and the program’s all-time assist leader.

 Before his first stint at Valpo, Bowen spent seven years (1995-2002) as an assistant coach at UAB.
-Bowen helped the Blazers to one NCAA Tournament appearance, a Conference USA National Division championship, and two NIT berths in his tenure on the staff.
+He helped the Blazers to one NCAA Tournament appearance, a Conference USA National Division championship and two NIT berths in his tenure on the staff.
 In his first year at UAB, Bowen worked under the legendary Gene Bartow, who was Valpo’s head coach from 1964-70.

 Bowen attended Indiana University, where he was a team manager for five years for the men's basketball program under head coach Bob Knight.